dk14/crypto/chats/btc-audit/README.md

 - build a public explorer, showing security of each funded btc address, as in **"how secure your own hardware wallet actually is?"**.
 > Eventually: mobile wallets, secure enclaves (eg Apple) and whatever hardware wallets your exchange is using (eg coinbase, binance).
 Can model gyro/mouse input as "low frequency" thermal noise too, as well as IO interruption events.
 - work distribution, across nodes running the tool
 - work replication, to ensure that no one is keeping flawed addresses to themselves (otherwise, feedback to the wallet users/vendors would be broken).
-Has to be Sybil-resistant (worker id must be backed up by PoW).
+Has to be Sybil-resistant (worker id must be backed by PoW).
 > 51% attack applicable here (on Explorer Network), but only in case where cluster is completely hidden (majority refuses to report publicly).
 Mediation: migrate wallets to new seeds earlier than before (lower threshold on maximum accepted risk).
 - reward system for partial matches reported.
 > Akin to PoW, p2p protocol can assign a reward (from user pool, based on metric score) to the reporter.
 And some percentage to profit-sharing fund.